Sign up for the organics program with the Eventbrite link below, then stop by the Planning Division to pick up your Organics Recycling Starter Kit!

 Organics recycling is a form of commercial composting where organic material is separated from garbage meant for landfills.
 Unlike traditional backyard composting, all foods, including meats and dairy products, as well as used paper products, such as pizza boxes and tissue paper, which are not usually recyclable, are collected and turned into compost.

-Organics recycling helps reduce soil erosion, reliance on chemical fertilizers (when finished compost is lightly applied to maintained yards, and reduces methane producing bacteria in landfills.
-In addition to increasing soil nutrients, crop production and water retention, organics recycling also benefits the economy by creating jobs and revenue.
-Help us reach our goal to recycle 75% of our waste by joining the ornganics recycling program!
+Organics recycling helps reduce methane producing bacteria in landfills.
+Organics recycling also benefits the economy by creating jobs and revenue.
+Organics recycling results in a finished product of compost.
+Use of finished compost can reduce soil erosion and the reliance upon chemical fertilizers while increasing soil nutrients, crop production and water retention.
+Help us reach our goal to recycle 75% of our waste by joining the organics recycling program!